ComMod : a Companion Modelling Approach

 At a time when models and simulations to tackle complexity and for decision support are flourishing, this group of researchers found important to specify the contents of this approach, which should be understood as a scientific posture more than a modelling handbook.
 Modelling is merely an intermediary object facilitating our collective and interdisciplinary thought.

 Training sessions (post-graduate schools) are regularly organized, in France and abroad.
-The next session in English will be in Wageningen (the Netherlands) from June 26th - July 1st, 2016 (more info and registration here).
-The next session in French will be in Chateauneuf de Gadagne (South of France) from September 26-30, 2016 (more info: contact Elsa).
+The next session in English will be in Zürich (Switzerland) from January 29th - February 3rd, 2017 (more info and registration here).
+The next session in French will be in Chateauneuf de Gadagne (South of France) in spring 2017 (more info: contact Elsa).